pantheon-systems/documentation/source/content/guides/mariadb-mysql/06-kill-mysql-queries.md

 ### Troubleshoot With New Relic&reg; Performance Monitoring

-Take a look at [MySQL Troubleshooting with New Relic&reg; Performance Monitoring](/guides/new-relic/debug-mysql-new-relic) to get a better view of what's happening with your queries.
-Using our integrated reporting services with New Relic&reg; Performance Monitoring, you can isolate MySQL performance issues on your Drupal or WordPress sites.
+Review [MySQL Troubleshooting with New Relic&reg; Performance Monitoring](/guides/new-relic/debug-mysql-new-relic) to get a better understanding of what's happening with your queries.
+You can use Pantheon's integrated reporting services with New Relic&reg; Performance Monitoring to help isolate MySQL performance issues on your Drupal or WordPress sites.

 ### Review Slow Query Logs